canonical/craft-artifacts/README.rst

       with:
       - ``ruff check --fix``
       - ``ruff format``
 #.
-Modify top-level files in your project to match what's in Starbase as closely
+Modify top-level files in your project to match what's in craft-artifacts as closely
    as possible.
    #. ``Makefile`` - Ensure you use ``uv`` and at least have the same targets: